khebabchi/ah_engine/README.md

 ## Current Status

-- **Initial Development**: The project is just getting started, and the first major milestone, the `ah_app` crate, has been completed.
+- **Initial Development**: The project is just getting started, and the first major milestone, the essentials/the base of `ah_app` crate, has been completed.
 - **Simplicity First**: The focus is on creating a minimal and clear codebase that can be easily understood and expanded upon.

 ## Features (Planned)